 To celebrate the summer solstice, Nottingham will host its first-ever Lightest Night on Friday 21st June.

-Making the most of an expected 17 hours of daylight and building on the success and popularity of February’s long-running Light Night, the city will come to life from 5pm; offering all kinds of family-friendly entertainment as well as special, later opening times at some of the City’s favourite venues.
+Making the most of an expected 17 hours of daylight and building on the success and popularity of February’s long-running Light Night, the city will come to life from 5pm; offering all kinds of family-friendly entertainment as well as special, later opening times at some of the city’s favourite venues.
 The majority of these events and activities are free.

 Visitors will be able to sample tasty treats from across the continent at the European Market in Old Market Square (until 10.30pm) and enjoy a few summery songs from the Nottingham City Tuneless Choir on the Council House steps (7pm).
-While you’re there, don’t miss performances from Circo Rum Ba Ba (at 6pm and 8pm) as a couple of eccentric, moustachioed waiters bring their Bicycle Bistroto the Square and Smithy Row, winding up the gramophone and causing café circus chaos…

-Not far from the City Centre, Nottingham Arboretum will host a magical evening of outdoor performances, including the playful circus, puppetry and theatre of Look Up by Hikapee (5.15pm and 7.15pm) and a large-scale willow puppet coming to life in Awakening Titania (5 till 9pm).
+Not far from the city centre, Nottingham Arboretum will host a magical evening of outdoor performances, including the playful circus, puppetry and theatre of Look Up by Hikapee (5.15pm and 7.15pm) and a large-scale willow puppet coming to life in Awakening Titania (5 till 9pm).
 There will also be RTO Sound System on the decks (until 10pm), a bar and live music at 6pm and 8pm.

 Elsewhere, as well as venues across the city opening their doors for a little longer than usual; there will be homemade pizza available at Green’s Windmill (until 8pm).
 On the other side of the city, Nottingham Playhouse will be the place for a drink in the plaza and One Night in Miami… with 60s icons Sam Cooke, Malcolm X, Jim Brown and Cassius Clay (show from 7.30pm).